technohiker/obsidian-multi-properties/README.md

 ### Testing Scenarios

-#### 1. Adding Properties
+#### 1. Command Palette Operations

-1. Open your test vault in Obsidian.
-2. Open the `test-note.md` file.
+1. Open your test vault and open the `test-note.md` file.
-3. Open the command palette (Ctrl/Cmd + P).
+2. Open the command palette (Ctrl/Cmd + P).
-4. Run the command "Multi-Properties: Add properties to current note".
-5. The "Add Properties" modal should appear.

 ##### Scenarios to test:

--   **Add a single text property:**
-    -   Enter a property name (e.g., `my-property`).
-    -   Enter a value (e.g., `my-value`).
-    -   Click "Submit".
-    -   **Verification:** Check the frontmatter of `test-note.md`.
-The new property should be present.
--   **Add multiple properties:**
+-   **Add properties to current note:**
-    -   Click the "Add" button to add more input rows.
+    -   Run the command "Multi-Properties: Add props to current note".
-    -   Fill in several properties with different names, types, and values.
-    -   Click "Submit".
-    -   **Verification:** Check the frontmatter of `test-note.md`.
-All new properties should be present.
--   **Add a list property:**
-    -   Enter a property name (e.g., `my-list`).
-    -   Select the "Text" type.
-    -   Enter a comma-separated value (e.g., `item1,item2,item3`).
-    -   Click "Submit".
-    -   **Verification:** Check the frontmatter of `test-note.md`.
-The property should be a list.
--   **Add tags:**
-    -   Enter `tags` as the property name.
-    -   Enter a comma-separated list of tags (e.g., `tag1,tag2,tag3`).
-    -   Click "Submit".
-    -   **Verification:** Check the frontmatter of `test-note.md`.
-The tags should be added to the `tags` property.
--   **Test data types:**
-    -   Add properties of different types (Number, Checkbox, Date, Datetime) and verify they are saved correctly in the frontmatter.
+    -   Add a property and verify it is saved correctly in `test-note.md`.
--   **Test "Overwrite existing properties" checkbox:**
-    -   Add a property that already exists in `test-note.md` (e.g., `aliases`).
-    -   First, try adding it with the "Overwrite" checkbox unchecked.
-It should not overwrite the existing property.
-    -   Then, try again with the "Overwrite" checkbox checked.
-It should overwrite the existing property.
-    -   **Verification:** Check the frontmatter of `test-note.md` after each step.

-#### 2. Removing Properties

-1. Open your test vault in Obsidian.
-2. Open the `test-note.md` file.
-3. Open the command palette (Ctrl/Cmd + P).
+-   **Remove properties from current note:**
-4. Run the command "Multi-Properties: Remove properties from current note".
+    -   Run the command "Multi-Properties: Remove props from current note".
-5. The "Remove Properties" modal should appear, listing all properties from the current note.

-##### Scenarios to test:

--   **Remove a single property:**
-    -   Check the box next to one property.
-    -   Click "Submit".
-    -   A confirmation modal should appear.
-Click "Continue".
-    -   **Verification:** Check the frontmatter of `test-note.md`.
-The property should be removed.
--   **Remove multiple properties:**
-    -   Check the boxes next to several properties.
-    -   Use the "Check All" / "Uncheck All" button to test its functionality.
-    -   Click "Submit" and confirm.
-    -   **Verification:** Check the frontmatter of `test-note.md`.
-All selected properties should be removed.
--   **Cancel removal:**
-    -   Select properties to remove, click "Submit", and then click "Cancel" on the confirmation modal.
-    -   **Verification:** Check the frontmatter of `test-note.md`.
-No properties should be removed.
+    -   Remove a property and verify it is removed from `test-note.md`.

-#### 3. Window-Specific Operations
+#### 2. Window-Specific Operations

 These commands operate on all the files open in the current window.
-To test this, you will need to have multiple notes open in a split-pane layout.

-1. Open your test vault in Obsidian.
-2. Open several notes (e.g., `Note-01.md`, `Note-02.md`, `Note-03.md`) in a split-pane layout.
+1. Open several notes (e.g., `Note-01.md`, `Note-02.md`, `Note-03.md`) in a split-pane layout.
-3. Make sure you have one of the panes active.
+2. Open the command palette (Ctrl/Cmd + P).

 ##### Scenarios to test:

 -   **Add properties to open tabs:**
-    -   Open the command palette (Ctrl/Cmd + P).
     -   Run the command "Multi-Properties: Add props to open tabs".
-    -   Add one or more properties in the modal and click "Submit".
+    -   Add properties and verify they are saved correctly in **all** open notes.
-    -   **Verification:** Check the frontmatter of all the open notes in the current window.
-The new properties should be present in all of them.
 -   **Remove properties from open tabs:**
-    -   Open the command palette (Ctrl/Cmd + P).
     -   Run the command "Multi-Properties: Remove props from open tabs".
-    -   Select one or more properties to remove and click "Submit".
-    -   **Verification:** Check the frontmatter of all the open notes in the current window.
-The selected properties should be removed from all of them.
+    -   Remove properties and verify they are removed from **all** open notes.

+#### 3. Context Menu Operations

+These actions are performed by right-clicking in the File Explorer or Search panes.

+##### Scenarios to test:

+-   **Folder Operations:**
+    1. In the File Explorer, right-click on the `test-notes` folder.
+    2. Select "Add props to folder's notes".
+    3. Add a property and verify it is added to all notes within the `test-notes` folder.
+    4. Right-click the folder again, select "Remove props from folder's notes", and verify the property is removed from all notes.
+-   **Multi-File Selection:**
+    1. In the File Explorer, `Ctrl/Cmd+Click` to select several notes (e.g., `Note-04.md`, `Note-05.md`).
+    2. Right-click the selection and choose "Add props to selected files".
+    3. Add a property and verify it is added only to the selected notes.
+    4. Repeat the selection, choose "Remove props from selected files", and verify the property is removed.
+-   **Search Results:**
+    1. Open the Search pane (Ctrl/Cmd + Shift + F).
+    2. Search for `content:"Test Note"`.
+    3. In the search results pane, click the "More options" menu (three dots) and select "Add props to search results".
+    4. Add a property and verify it is added to all notes in the search results.
+    5. Repeat the search and use the menu to remove the property, verifying it was removed.

 #### 4. Settings Tab